mvsujith/virtual-lab/Trade.md

 ---

 8) Closing
-I’m excited about Nubra’s focus on options and speed.
+I’m excited about Trading’s focus on options and speed.
 This submission shows how we can reduce cognitive load for active traders and make the journey from manual → algo natural and fun.

 Happy to walk through the demo live and iterate on the feature design.